With the global economy resurrecting, private equity analyst jobs again seem to be the flavour of the season!

 You would typically have an initial telephonic screening call, then a face to face personal interview followed by multiple other face to face interviews with key personnel at the private equity firm.

-But most times private equity selection process is a tad longer than a typical investment banking interview process.
+But most times private equity marketing selection process is a tad longer than a typical investment banking interviews and hiring process.

-Typically Private equity firms are smaller than banks and hence can afford to spend more time in selection of their candidates.
+Typically Growth equity are smaller than banks and hence can afford to spend more time in the selection of their candidates.

-So what are the various questions that you can expect in your private equity interview?
+So what are the various questions that you can expect in your private equity analyst interview?

 If you ask me, private equity firms are very particular about the below 3 points: